 In partnership with SAY, ensures that students from the Crawford cluster schools are connected with the New Arrivals Support Program for immigrants, refugees, and asylees, the PSRO and First 5 First Steps.
-Provides a San Diego County service eligibility worker to assist with MediCal, Cal Fresh and CalWorks enrollment, access to medical and dental assistance, public benefit screenings, and parent and child development services.
+Provides a San Diego County service eligibility worker to assist with MediCal, Cal Fresh and CalWorks enrollment, access to medical and dental assistance and child development services.

 The Jacobs & Cushman San Diego Food Bank partners with eight nonprofits to distribute diapers throughout the county.
 Each location may have different eligibility criteria to receive diapers.

-Provides low-cost services to people with disabilities and low-income individuals, Free basic computer training class referrals, low-cost refurbished computers and laptops, and Internet service with no contract or credit check.
+Provides low-cost services to people with disabilities and low-income individuals, basic computer training referrals, low-cost refurbished computers and Internet service with no contract or credit check.

-Serves all students in the Clairemont and Madison cluster schools with resources for emergency food, medical and dental assistance, military family supports, public benefits screenings and parent and child development services through the support of the SAY/Serra Real Connections team.
+Provides students in Clairemont and Madison cluster schools with resources for emergency food, medical and dental assistance, military family support, public benefits screenings and child development services through the support of the SAY/Serra Real Connections team.

 Insurance help, healthcare assistance, resource case management, food, clothing, community outreach, mental health resources and crisis intervention, and childcare resources for the SDUSD Hoover cluster of schools.

-Self-sufficiency services include counseling, case management, financial services/workforce development, food security, breast cancer management, housing and homeless services, refugee resettlement and immigration, and positive parenting program.
+Self-sufficiency services include counseling, case management, financial services/workforce development, food security, breast cancer management, housing services, refugee resettlement and immigration, and positive parenting program.

 Serves all SDUSD/SAY students and families in the Valencia Park, Perry Elementary and Bayview neighborhoods with resources for emergency food, medical and dental assistance, military family supports, public benefits screenings, and parent and child development services.